open-make/airtrack-doc-website/headandcamera.md

 # Attaching the camera

 This page presents how to set a pixie camera below the setup.
-The camera should be far enough to record the whole ...
+The camera should be far enough to record the whole bottom of the air table box.
 {{BOM}}

 - 3D print the following file:
     - Settings: [i](3D_settings_plate.md)
 ![](models/3_5mm_plate.stl){color: grey}

->!! **TODO**
+>! **TODO**
->!!
->!! what would these nuts be present?, explain distances,
->!! the distance of the threads ???
+>!
->!! need photos
+>! photos

 - Place the two [nuts](connectors.yml#5mmNuts){Qty:2}, which are already in the lower center [aluminium strut profile](framework.yml#20x20Rod), with a distance of 35 mm.
 - Mark two points with the distance of the threads on the 3.5mm plate 3D printed plate along one long side with 5 to 10 mm distance from the edge.